California Corbina Fishing: Size, Limits, Range, and Fishery

 My bottom line: I believe that anglers have come to the conclusion that corbina are “line shy” because they don’t do a good job of hiding themselves and presenting bait.

 This brings me back to my “most important factor of sight casting”- to spot your target from a far and to cast from a far with a solid lead.
 You WILL see great improvements in your success rate if you focus on this factor.
 Fish won’t bite if they see you or know that you’re there.
-They will however, if they don’t see you… even if you’re using 20 lb fluorocarbon as your leader.
+They will however, if they don’t see you… even if you’re using 20-pound fluorocarbon as your leader.
+I won’t explain in this article, but here’s why I use fluorocarbon vs monofilament?

 Along with staying out of their line of sight, corbina have what’s called a barbel.
 This sense vibrations in the sand and helps them hunt sand crabs.
 It also senses the movement of your feet and the weight hitting the sand, So, lighter steps and lighter weight will help you here.